cfwelch/cfwelch.com/_pages/about.md

 <!-- I am a <a href="https://hessian.ai/">Hessian.AI</a> Junior Research Group Leader and <a href="https://www.humboldt-foundation.de/en/apply/sponsorship-programmes/humboldt-research-fellowship">Alexander von Humboldt</a> Postdoctoral Research Fellow at the University of Marburg. -->

-I am currently a Junior Research Group Leader at the University of Bonn.
-I am collaborating with the <a href="https://caisa-lab.github.io/">CAISA lab</a> led by Prof. Lucie Flek.
+I am currently an Assistant Professor at McMaster University.
+In the past, I was a Junior Research Group Leader collaborating with the <a href="https://caisa-lab.github.io/">CAISA lab</a> led by Prof. Lucie Flek at the University of Bonn.
 I received my PhD at the University of Michigan, advised by Prof. Rada Mihalcea, where I worked with the <a href="http://lit.eecs.umich.edu">LIT lab</a>.

 My research focuses on the frontiers of customizable language generation and models of perception.
 I am interested in how attributes of text, such as toxicity and empathy, interact and can be used for mutual improvement.
 I will be investigating how these techniques can be used to study stylistic attributes as well as populations.
 By better modeling both people and properties of language, I hope to both make language technology more useful and to better understand how diverse groups of people view the world.
 With a heightened understanding of who we are solving problems for, we can more sustainably train models, reducing environmental costs and supporting a more inclusive research community.